Paul Manafort Sentenced To A Total Of 7.5 Years In Prison

 “It is hard to overstate the number of lies and the amount of fraud and the amount of money involved,” Judge Jackson said during sentencing.
 “A significant portion of his career has been spent gaming the system.”

-Jackson was careful to point out that this ruling has nothing to do with Robert Mueller’s investigation into Russian tampering in the 2016 presidential election and that she wasn’t making a ruling on Manafort as a person.
-She said that any involvement in Russian collusion was not addressed or resolved by this sentencing.
+Jackson was careful to point out that this ruling has nothing to do with Robert Mueller’s investigation into Russian tampering in the 2016 presidential election, and that she wasn’t making a ruling on Manafort as a person.
+She said that any involvement in Russian collusion was not addressed nor resolved by this sentencing.

 #BREAKING: Second Manafort sentencing puts total prison time at 7 1/2 years https://t.co/FGcr0uow9T pic.twitter.com/BAVPB4ZhrZ